eosobande/itokuto/README.md

 ## 8. Be Creative
 Itokuto is very powerful and flexible.
 There's still a lot of possibilities and methods of usage but I couldn't put everything into this README document.
-If you have any problems using this libary please create an issue and I'll respond swiftly.
+If you have any problems using this library please create an issue and I'll respond swiftly.

 THANK YOU!!!